wireapp/wire-server/deploy/services-demo/README.md

 # How to run `wire-server` with "fake" AWS dependencies

-This document assumes that you have already compiled all services (i.e., you ran `make services` from the top level folder) and now you want to see how it all fits together.
+This document assumes that you have already compiled all services (i.e., you read all of the `README.md` from the top level folder and ran `make services` there) and now you want to see how it all fits together.

 Use 2 different terminals and run: